Ctrl-F to search within page

 1954 - The Pardee-Phillips Construction Company, Phillips Park #2, Fullerton, CA. Includes the "Forever House".
 No specific location found.

 1953 - The J. Walter Williams, Jr. House, 5555 Foothill Road, Ventura CA. Sold to the John and Jill Brookwalter Trust.
-Status unknown.
+Vacant lot as of 2017.

 1953 - The Max Zimmer House, 1184 Loma Linda Drive, Beverly Hills CA. Sold to Phyllis Factor; altered in 1978.
 Sold in 2007 to Larry Blake.
 Sold in 2012 to the Loma Linda Trust.